- Simple & flexible travel insurance for your next adventure.

 We are World Nomads too.
 That's what makes us different.

-When we founded World Nomads over 10 years ago we wanted to create a service that would suit a World Nomad.
-It would need to cover the way WE loved to travel.
+When we founded World Nomads over 10 years ago we created a service that would suit a World Nomad, one that covers the way we loved to travel.

-- That was flexible, allowing you to extend should you want to travel longer.
+- ✓ Flexible, allowing you to extend should you want to travel longer.

-- That allowed you to purchase even after you’d already left home
+- ✓ Allows you to purchase even after you’d already left home

-- That covered your gear, from iPads to laptops to digital cameras
+- ✓ Covers your gear, from iPads to laptops to digital cameras

-- That allowed you to claim online while you were still travelling.
+- ✓ Allows you to claim online while you were still travelling.

-- That was available to most people from most countries.
+- ✓ Available to most people from most countries.

-- Which provided excellent levels of medical and evacuation cover should you get into trouble on the road.
+- ✓ Covers medical and evacuation cover should you get into trouble on the road.

-- That covered you for cancellation should something unexpected happen before you left.
+- ✓ Covers cancellation should something unexpected happen before you left.

-- That was designed for people who often travel off the beaten path, providing cover for a wide range of activities from hiking to skiing, white water and even Korfball ... yes, Korfball!
+- ✓ Designed for people who travel off the beaten path, with cover for a wide range of activities.

-- That provided exceptional customer service and assistance should something go wrong.
+- ✓ Has exceptional worldwide service and assistance should something go wrong.

 We’re dedicated to providing exceptional levels of customer service, emergency assistance and claims handling to ensure that even if something goes wrong, that we’'re there, every step of the way.